 Max Patch

-Located about an hour from Asheville, in Pisgah National Forest, is Max Patch.
-Max Patch provides hiking trails, incredible 360 degree views from the top, and access to the Appalachian Trail.
+About an hour from Asheville, in Pisgah National Forest, is Max Patch.
+From the top of Max Patch, you can enjoy breathtaking views in every direction, and its trails also link up with the Appalachian Trail.

-Max Patch mountain was once a pasture for cows, and is clear of trees and provides incredible 360 views at 4,600 feet in elevation.
-The trail up is moderate, and about 1.5 miles roundtrip.
-The bald at the top makes for a great picnic location, and place for the kids to run and play.
+Max Patch mountain was once a pasture for cows, and is clear of trees and provides incredible 360-degree views at 4,600 feet in elevation.
+The trail up is moderate, and about 1.5 miles round-trip.
+The bald at the top makes for a great picnic location and place for the kids to run and play.

 The sunsets and sunrises at Max Patch are exceptional.